 LABEL DESCRIPTION User Name Enter 1-32 single-byte printable ASCII characters, but <>^\$& are not allowed.
-Password Enter 1-32 single-byte printable ASCII characters, but <>/\$& are not allowed.
+Password Enter 1-32 single-byte printable ASCII characters, but <>^\$& are not allowed.
 Client Access Allowed Select the interface(s) through which the clients are allowed to connect to your account.
+APPLY Click APPLY to save your changes back to the NBG6818.
+CANCEL Click CANCEL to exit this screen without saving.